h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 ''''''''''''

 - You must have read access to Hive and the files it manages.
-- For Direct Metastore access, the Hive JARs and configuration must be present on the H2O-3 job classpath.
+- For direct metastore access, the Hive JARs and configuration must be present on the H2O-3 job classpath.
 You can achieve this either by adding it to the ``yarn.application.classpath`` (or similar property for your resource manger of choice) or by adding Hive JARs and configuration to ``-libjars``.
 - For JDBC metadata access, the Hive JDBC Driver must be on the H2O-3 job classpath.

 Limitations